infor-design/enterprise/README.md

 There are two ways to go about using Github for development (as the [Bitbucket](http://git.infor.com/projects/SOHO/repos/controls/browse) will eventually be deprecated):

-1. You can go to https://github.com/infor-design/enterprise and download/clone/fork the repo.
+You can go to https://github.com/infor-design/enterprise and fork the repo.

-or

-2. If you already have our codebase locally, you can simply [change your remote's url](https://help.github.com/articles/changing-a-remote-s-url) to point to the new repository on Github.

 # Infor Design System's Enterprise Components